syepes/network_exporter/README.md

 - Extra labels when defining targets
 - Configurable logging levels and format (text or json)
 - Configurable DNS Server
-- Configurable Source IP per target.
-IP has to be configured on one of the instance's interfaces.
+- Configurable Source IP per target `source_ip` (optional), The IP has to be configured on one of the instance's interfaces

 ### Exported metrics